Beyblade Burst

 Beyblade Burst (ベイブレードバースト, Beiburēdo Bāsuto) is a Japanese manga and toyline created by Hiro Morita, based on Takara Tomy's Beyblade franchise.
 The third series of the franchise, the Beyblade Burst toyline launched on July 15, 2015, while the original manga was serialized in Shogakukan's children's manga magazine CoroCoro Comic from August 2015 to December 2021 and is compiled into twenty tankōbon volumes.
-Shogakukan's South East Asian branch began publishing it in English in April 2017.
+Shogakukan's South East Asian branch began publishing it in English in April of 2017.

 An anime adaptation by OLM premiered on all TXN stations in Japan on April 4, 2016.
 ADK Emotions NY, Inc. licensed the anime and Hasbro licensed the toyline in English; marking the first time in the franchise that an English adaptation wasn't produced by Nelvana.
 The first two series were originally recorded between Vancouver, British Columbia and Calgary, Alberta in Canada by Ocean Productions and its sister studio Blue Water.
 Since the third series; the franchise has been recorded in Los Angeles, California in the United States by Bang Zoom!
 Entertainment.
 The dub would be one of the final anime voice acting roles of Gabe Khouth who died two years later.